uorocketry/rocketryHardware2021/README.md

 2. Link to [Fritzing](https://www.filehorse.com/download-fritzing-64/download/) for protoboard design
 3. Best site for BUYING components: [Mouser.ca](https://www.mouser.ca/)
 4. Best site for LIBRARY FILES For components: [Digikey.ca](https://www.digikey.ca/)
+5. Good [Git cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf) to print and have by your desk
 5. Inspiration for our final flight computer from the [MIT Pyxida](http://rocketry.mit.edu/2016/09/pyxida-flight-computer/)

 ## Decision Log